Osmia cornifrons: Nesting

 Osmia cornifrons use bamboo, reeds, and previously existing holes in trees as nesting sites.
 To determine the size of a location, the bee will enter and move toward the end of the potential new nest.
 The bees will perform specific physical movements, including turning upside down and moving left and right to inspect the site thoroughly.
 If females utilize a previously used nest, they will remove all of the remaining debris that has been left.
 In the nest, females will create individual cells in which they lay a single egg.
 After an egg has been placed, the female bee closes off the cell with mud.

 Parasitism

-Populations of Osmia cornifrons are antagonized by different pest species (mites) including, but not limited to, Chaetodactylidae nipponicus, Chaetodactylidae hirashimai, and Chaetodactylus krombeini.
-C. krombeini have been noted to heavily infest O. cornifrons populations and have the highest negative impact on overall productivity and lifespan to horned-face bees.
+Populations of Osmia cornifrons are antagonized by different pest species (mites) including, but not limited to, Chaetodactylus nipponicus, Chaetodactylus hirashimai, and Chaetodactylus krombeini.
+C. krombeini have been noted to heavily infest O. cornifrons populations and have the highest negative impact on overall productivity and lifespan to horn-faced bees.
 C. krombeini that inhabit a nest will consume the pollen that was provided by a female O. cornifrons for her larvae.
 The decrease in pollen provisions is great enough that larvae have an increased risk of mortality or inadequate development.
 Poor development of larvae, especially of female larvae, has been directly correlated with decreased pollination ability and productivity in populations of O. cornifrons infested by mites.